These blueberry cheesecake bites are easy to make with very little net carbs! A delicious fat bomb for your keto diet!

 Unsaturated fats- these come largely from vegetable sources, such as olive oil, fish oil, corn, canola and soybean oils as well as avocados.
 Oils from unsaturated fats are naturally liquid at room temperature and have a low cooking point.
 They should only be used for cold properties, such as salad dressings due to their instability at high heat.
 They have a very short shelf life and can become rancid in just a couple months.

 Trans fats-these are the most unnatural types of fats.
 They are unsaturated fats that are solid at room temperature, instead of their common form of liquid.
-They are made by a process called “hydrogenation”, where a hydrogen atom is added to the fat to give it the texture needed.
+They are made by a process called “hydrogenation”.
+This is where a hydrogen atom is added to the fat to give it the texture needed.
 Most fast food restaurants use trans fats, such as soybean oil, to fry foods.
 Trans fats also appeared in baked goods, chips and other foods.
 The tide of nutrition is turning, and trans fats are being more and more often replaced with traditional saturated fats.

 Adding in some healthy fats to your diet can offer fuels, help your body burn fat, and give you some yummy treats without the added sugar.